mrstallion/fchat-rising/readme.md

 *   Configuration dialog for the player to change match weighs, preview settings, etc.
 *   Conversation bot API
 *   Character comparison should consider D/s preference
+*   Fix collapsible details on character view
+*   Filter unmatching ads is not channel specific -- it's either on everywhere or nowhere

 # F-List Exported